 Dr. George Ayittey was a Distinguished Economist at American University, in Washington, DC. where he taught Development Economics and Africa’s Economic Crisis at both undergraduate and graduate levels from 1990 to 2008.

-Ayittey is a UG Alumni who holds a B.Sc. in Economics from the University of Ghana, Legon and later came back to serve as an Assistant Professor.
+Ayittey is a UG Alumnus who holds a B.Sc. in Economics from the University of Ghana, Legon and later came back to serve as an Assistant Professor.

 He has served as Associate Professor at Bloomsburg University, Assistant Professor at Wayne State College, Distinguished African Scholar in the African Studies Department at the University of Delaware, and Visiting Scholar in the Center For Study of Public Choice at George Mason University.